-In order to make use of USB profiles, you must use a D2CIM-VUSB or D2CIM-DVUSB with updated firmware.
-A VM-CIM that has not had its firmware upgraded will support a broad range of configurations (Keyboard, Mouse, CD-ROM, and Removable Drive) but will not be able to make use of profiles optimized for particular target configurations.
+In order to make use of USB profiles, you must use a digital CIM, D2CIM-VUSB or D2CIM-DVUSB with updated firmware.
+A VM-CIM that has not had its firmware upgraded supports a broad range of configurations (Keyboard, Mouse, CD-ROM, and Removable Drive) but will not be able to make use of profiles optimized for particular target configurations.
 Given this, existing VM-CIMs should be upgraded with latest firmware in order to access USB profiles.
 Until existing VM-CIMs are upgraded, they will be able to provide functionality equivalent to the 'Generic' profile.

-VM-CIM firmware is automatically upgraded during a firmware upgrade, but VM-CIMs that have not had their firmware upgraded can be upgraded as described in Upgrading CIMs (on page 237).
+VM-CIM firmware is automatically upgraded during a firmware upgrade, but VM-CIMs that have not had their firmware upgraded can be upgraded as described in Upgrading CIMs (on page 252).

-See Computer Interface Modules (CIMs) for additional information.
+See Supported Computer Interface Module (CIMs) Specifications (on page 296) for additional information.